PoglyApp/pogly-standalone/README.md

 [example.webm](https://github.com/PoglyApp/pogly-standalone/assets/36650721/7eb57196-bf56-4fa1-979f-36eb5c0746e9)

-## Usage
+## Looking to use Pogly in your stream?

+We offer both self-hosted option and **free** provided hosting (No installation required).
+If you're not tech-savvy and don't deliberately want to self-host Pogly, check out the [beginner's guide](https://github.com/PoglyApp/pogly-documentation/blob/main/use/beginnerGuide.md).
+It contains everything you need to know about how to setup Pogly.

-For installation and usage instructions please see the [Docs](https://github.com/PoglyApp/pogly-documentation/blob/main/index.md).
+For self-hosting installation and usage instructions please see the [Docs](https://github.com/PoglyApp/pogly-documentation/blob/main/index.md).
-There are both provider-hosted and self-hosted methods available.

 For assistance with setting up Pogly, we are available in our [Discord](https://discord.gg/pogly).